barumau/panlingue/eng/101_duni_lekse.md

 Because the languages constantly influence each other, there are a lot of international words.
 Some words are international in the West, some in the East, and some are even global.
-Pandunia attempts to use as international, intercontinental and global words as possible.
+Panlingue attempts to use as international, intercontinental and global words as possible.

 ## Word selection method